-1This has become known as the "fear of floating", see Calvo and Reinhart (2000) for details.
+1 This has become known as the "fear of floating", see Calvo and Reinhart (2000) for details.
 For example, Singapore follows an exchange-rate-centered monetary policy, targeting a trade-weighted exchange rate index.
-Thailand follows a managed floating system since the financial crisis.
-Park et al. (2001) shows that Korea is still fearful of floating although it claims a flexible exchange rate regime.
+Thailand has followed a managed floating system since the financial crisis.
+Park et al. (2001) show that Korea is still fearful of floating although it claims a flexible exchange rate regime.

-2Before that, the Chinese RMB is fixed to the US dollar.
+2 Before that, the Chinese RMB was fixed to the US dollar.

-3See Figure 1 for the fluctuation of dollar/RMB exchange rate from July 27th, 2005 to Jan.
+3 See Figure 1 for the fluctuation of the dollar/RMB exchange rate from July 27th, 2005 to Jan.
 24th, 2007.